johanbook/docs/docs/programming/basics.md

-# Various concepts
+# Basics

-This document will explain some concepts one might encounter in software development.
+These are some useful concepts.

 ## First-class functions